agentic functions and agents with Agentica

 # Use 'system' for full control of the system prompt

-agent = await spawn(system="You are an AI assistant.
+agent = await spawn(system="You are a helpful assistant.
 Always respond with JSON.")

 ```